Check in from 2.00 pm

 Have you booked the room without breakfast?
 No problem!
 You can choose it directly at the hotel:

-small breakfast € 4.00/person: a hot drink of your choice and a brioche
+small breakfast € 4.00/person: a hot drink of your choice, a brioche and a juice

-breakfast buffet a € 8.00/person: a large sweet and savory buffet
+breakfast buffet € 8.00/person: a large sweet and savory buffet

 Breakfast times